History of special relativity: Lorentz's theory of electrons

 Lorentz (1892a) set the foundations of Lorentz aether theory, by assuming the existence of electrons which he separated from the aether, and by replacing the "Maxwell–Hertz" equations by the "Maxwell–Lorentz" equations.
 In his model, the aether is completely motionless and, contrary to Fresnel's theory, also is not partially dragged by matter.
 An important consequence of this notion was that the velocity of light is totally independent of the velocity of the source.
 Lorentz gave no statements about the mechanical nature of the aether and the electromagnetic processes, but, rather, tried to explain the mechanical processes by electromagnetic ones and therefore created an abstract electromagnetic æther.
 In the framework of his theory, Lorentz calculated, like Heaviside, the contraction of the electrostatic fields.
-Lorentz (1895) also introduced what he called the "Theorem of Corresponding States" for terms of first order in $\scriptstyle{v/c}$.
+Lorentz (1895) also introduced what he called the "Theorem of Corresponding States" for terms of first order in $\frac{v}{c}$.
 This theorem states that a moving observer (relative to the aether) in his "fictitious" field makes the same observations as a resting observer in his "real" field.
-An important part of it was local time $\scriptstyle{t'=t-vx/c^2}$, which paved the way to the Lorentz transformation and which he introduced independently of Voigt.
+An important part of it was local time $t'=t-\frac{vx}{c^2}$, which paved the way to the Lorentz transformation and which he introduced independently of Voigt.
 With the help of this concept, Lorentz could explain the aberration of light, the Doppler effect and the Fizeau experiment as well.
 However, Lorentz's local time was only an auxiliary mathematical tool to simplify the transformation from one system into another – it was Poincaré in 1900 who recognized that "local time" is actually indicated by moving clocks.
 Lorentz also recognized that his theory violated the principle of action and reaction, since the aether acts on matter, but matter cannot act on the immobile aether.

 A very similar model was created by Joseph Larmor (1897, 1900).
-Larmor was the first to put Lorentz's 1895 transformation into a form algebraically equivalent to the modern Lorentz transformations, however, he stated that his transformations preserved the form of Maxwell's equations only to second order of $\scriptstyle{v/c}$.
-Lorentz later noted that these transformations did in fact preserve the form of Maxwell's equations to all orders of $\scriptstyle{v/c}$.
+Larmor was the first to put Lorentz's 1895 transformation into a form algebraically equivalent to the modern Lorentz transformations, however, he stated that his transformations preserved the form of Maxwell's equations only to second order of $\frac{v}{c}$.
+Lorentz later noted that these transformations did in fact preserve the form of Maxwell's equations to all orders of $\frac{v}{c}$.
 Larmor noticed on that occasion that length contraction was derivable from the model; furthermore, he calculated some manner of time dilation for electron orbits.
 Larmor specified his considerations in 1900 and 1904.
 Independently of Larmor, Lorentz (1899) extended his transformation for second-order terms and noted a (mathematical) time dilation effect as well.

 Other physicists besides Lorentz and Larmor also tried to develop a consistent model of electrodynamics.
 For example, Emil Cohn (1900, 1901) created an alternative electrodynamics in which he, as one of the first, discarded the existence of the aether (at least in the previous form) and would use, like Ernst Mach, the fixed stars as a reference frame instead.
 Due to inconsistencies within his theory, like different light speeds in different directions, it was superseded by Lorentz's and Einstein's.